President/CEO/Chairman, Badger Meter, Inc.

 Dr. David Garman

-David leads The Water Council’s ICE (Innovation Commercialization Exchange) Institute, while continuing his role as associate vice chancellor for water technology research and development at the University of Wisconsin-Milwaukee (UWM).
+David leads The Water Council’s research and commercialization initiatives, while continuing his role as associate vice chancellor for water technology research and development at the University of Wisconsin-Milwaukee (UWM).
 At UWM, he is responsible for strategic water visioning, stimulating interdisciplinary research and translation of research for industry, major funding acquisition in this area, and new water technology development.
-Previously serving as president and chairman of the International Water Association (IWA), David now serves as a director to IWA.
+Previously serving as president and chairman of the International Water Association, David now serves as a director for them.
 He is also founding dean of UWM’s School of Freshwater Sciences.
 Dr. Garman’s career has covered the full range of environmental management—from water resources and pollution control, to commercialization of new environmental technologies.

-Monica leads the logistical coordination and execution for Water Council events, including quarterly member meetings, Water Summit, Water Venture Investment Conference, Wisconsin Pavilion at WEFTEC, and monthly tenant events.
-She plans events that showcase the work of Council members and aims to highlight the expanding programming focused on business development for member companies.
+Monica leads the logistical coordination and execution of The Water Council’s events, including member meetings, Water Leaders Summit, Wisconsin Pavilion at WEFTEC, and other monthly networking events.
+She plans events that showcase the work of members and aims to highlight the expanding programming focused on business development for member companies.
 Monica has a B.A. in Communicative Arts: Public Relations from Wisconsin Lutheran College; she brings prior experience in public relations, communications, and event coordination.

 Matt oversees The Water Council’s sustainability and stewardship initiatives which focus on rolling out the Alliance for Water Stewardship’s International Water Stewardship Standard in North America.
 Matt has ten years in sustainability program development and management including five years as Milwaukee’s Sustainability Director.
 Matt came to Milwaukee from Washington, DC where he worked at the U.S. Department of Commerce and spent time as a staffer in the U.S. House of Representatives.
 He has an MA from George Washington University and a BA from Valparaiso University.
 He is a LEED and Lean Six Sigma accredited professional and currently serves on the EPA’s National Advisory Council on Environmental Policy and Technology.